 Parents within EC-LINC communities are supported to collaborate, help each other, and advocate for parent voice and leadership in early childhood systems.
 Harnessing the power of parents and giving them space and support to share their expertise, wisdom, and knowledge ensures that we keep children, youth, and families at the center of our work.
 The Parent Leader Network seeks to strengthen parents’ leadership and expertise in priority action areas such as equity, early childhood systems, and parent engagement.
 It increases parents’ access to peer-to-peer education, support, and paid leadership opportunities.

-F5VC provides intentional, strategic training to funded and community partners to improve consistent, evidence-based approaches to working with families and children.
-Capacity-building efforts are geared to increasing system-wide knowledge and promoting a common language across funded and community partners of early childhood.
-Such efforts focus on increasing all funded partner staff knowledge in the areas of early child development, such as brain development, understanding developmental milestones, and trauma-informed practices.
+F5VC provides intentional, strategic training and guidance to community partners to improve consistent, evidence-based approaches to working with families and children.
+Capacity-building efforts are geared toward increasing system-wide knowledge and promoting a common language across partners of early childhood.
+Such efforts focus on increasing knowledge in the areas of early child development, such as brain development, understanding developmental milestones, and trauma-informed practices.